odoe/learn-dojo/posts/intro-dojo-i18n.md

 author: Rene Rubalcava
 description: Learn how to use i18n with Dojo applications
 tags: javascript, dojo, webdev, i18n, dojo6
-cover_image: /assets/blog/image.jpg
+cover_image: /assets/blog/dojo-i18n-intro.jpg
-published: false
+published: true
 ---

-If you are building an application that is meant to have an international user base, one of things you should spend time on is [internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization).
-Chances are that you will want to support multiple languages based on where your application is used or possibly a user preference.
+If you are building an application that is meant to have an wide user base, one of things you should spend time on is [internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization).
+Chances are that you will want to support multiple languages based on where your application is used or possibly as a user preference.

 Dojo provides [i18n support](https://dojo.io/learn/i18n/introduction) as well as advanced [CLDR formatting](https://dojo.io/learn/i18n/advanced-formatting-cldr).